Why having a source of income can boost your travel enjoyment.

-One of the main factors that determines where and when you can leave the country is how much leave your employer is willing to give you.
+One of the main factors that determine where and when you can leave the country is how much leave your employer is willing to give you.
 While some occupations have the luxury of extended vacation leave, others are not so lucky, and many companies will be unwilling to give their employees paid leave just to take a holiday.
-Unpaid vacation leave is another, altogether less palatable, alternative – yet, if there really is no other way, one you might have no other choice but to take, if it is offered to you at all.
+Unpaid vacation leave is another, altogether less palatable, alternative.
+Yet, if there really is no other way, unpaid vacation is something you might have no other choice but to take – if it is offered to you at all.
 It is also highly doubtful you would be permitted to stay away from your workplace as long as you would like.

 Working online means you don’t have to take time off work in order to travel.
 In actual fact, you don’t even need to inform your employer that you will be away!
 As far as they’re concerned, nothing has changed.
 Who cares if you’re writing from a beach in Tahiti instead of from your study at home?

 4) You can move about from place to place